Lotemp/SarcasmSIGN/corpus/ReadMe.md

 ## Human Expert Instructions

-The instructions we gave to our Fiverr workers appear in the file *instructions.txt*.
+The instructions we gave to our Fiverr workers appear in the folder *instructions*.

 ## Citation